linux-china/dx/README.md

 console.log(green("Hello"));
 ```

-# fs package

-Not similar to zx, just group Deno's file related APIs into fs object

-# os package
+# $ configuration

-Similar to zx
+$.shell and $.prefix are same to zx

-# $.shell
+# packages

-Same with zx
+fs and os packages are same to zx, and use fs and os modules from https://deno.land/std@0.95.0/node

-# $.prefix
+# Misc

-Same with zx, and default value is `set -euo pipefail;`
+* .env auto load

 # References